displaydata/view-dc-events/README.md

 indexes etc. The logstash volume is mapped to the logstatsh data directory and contains the information on what files have been processed and ingested into elastic.

+Container volumes have been mounted externally so that the data (documents indexed into Elasticsearch) and settings will survive container upgrades or the container instances being removed.
+Running `docker-compose clear` will purge EVERYTHING, including the Elasticsearch database so should only be run to achieve this specific outcome.

 The directory structure of the repo is as follows: